 The LBC is an independent commission.
-Members of the LBC are appointed by the governor for five-year overlapping terms.5 Notwithstanding their terms, the five members of the LBC serve at the pleasure of the governor.6 One member is appointed from each of Alaska's four judicial districts.
-The fifth member is appointed from the state, at-large.
+It reaches its decisions free of any orders or directives from any individual or branch of government, unless ordered by a court upon appeal.
+Members of the LBC are appointed by the governor for five-year overlapping terms.
+Notwithstanding their terms, the five members of the LBC serve at the pleasure of the governor.
+One member is appointed from each of Alaska's four judicial districts.
+The fifth member is appointed as a member at-large for the state.

-State law provides that members of the LBC must be appointed "on the basis of interest in public affairs, good judgment, knowledge and ability in the field of action of the department for which appointed, and with a view to providing diversity of interest and points of view in the membership."7 LBC members receive no pay for their service on the commission.
-However, they are entitled to travel expenses reimbursement and per diem authorized for members of boards and commissions under AS 39.20.180.
+State law provides that members of the LBC must be appointed "on the basis of interest in public affairs, good judgment, knowledge and ability in the field of action of the department for which appointed, and with a view to providing diversity of interest and points of view in the membership."
+LBC members receive no pay for their service on the commission.
+However, they are entitled to travel expense reimbursement and per diem authorized for members of boards and commissions under AS 39.20.180.
 A biographical summary of the current members of the LBC can be found on the LBC website.